Enabling SSL on Apache HTTP Server

 openssl req -config ..\conf\openssl.cnf -new -key ..\conf\server.key -out ..\conf\server.csr

-Next, we need to submit it to our CA, and wait to recieve signed certificate from it.
-CAs usually provide detailed information about how to submit requests, receive and save signed certificates etc. Let me assume that signed certificate is already saved into the filesystem.
-You need to give its path to SSLCertificateFile directive if its different than conf\server.crt.
+Next, we need to submit it to our CA, and wait to receive the signed certificate from it.
+CAs usually provide detailed information about how to submit requests, receive and save signed certificates, etc. Let me assume that the signed certificate is already saved into the filesystem.
+You need to give its path to the SSLCertificateFile directive if it’s different than conf\server.crt.

-It is also necessary to put certificate chain into a PEM encoded file and point it with SSLCertificateChainFile directive in httpd-ssl.conf.
-Certificate chain usually is composed of more than one CA. This PEM encoded file keeps all of those CA certificates appended to each other.
+It is also necessary to put the certificate chain into a PEM encoded file and point it with the SSLCertificateChainFile directive in httpd-ssl.conf.
+The certificate chain usually is composed of more than one CA. This PEM encoded file keeps all of those CA certificates appended to each other.